 - Accurate in-row seed spacing.
 Matching seed to metering components will help ensure consistent spacing.

 - Check your seeds.
 When you receive your seed from your dealer, review sizes and verify that seed disk selection — especially for soybeans — is correct.

 Thinking like a kernel of seed corn or a soybean may seem odd.
 But when you visualize how seeds move through your planter, you can better understand how each component brings together the elements necessary for fast, uniform emergence.

-Your Case IH dealer can provide all the parts, supplies and advice you need to ready your planter for the upcoming season.
+Although planter clinic season is nearing its end, your Case IH dealer can help locate any remaining opportunities.
 Or work with your dealer to schedule a comprehensive maintenance inspection.
-It can help put you in a whole new mindset heading into spring.
+It can help put you in a whole new mindset for the upcoming planting season.